fastrgv/Asud/README.md

 ## Revision History:

+**ver 1.1.4 -- 10oct2023**
+* Added commandline build for Mac/OSX (no bundle)...built without using Xcode.
+* [20feb24] clarified explanation of KeyCell operation (k-key).

+**ver 1.1.3 -- 20sep2023**
+* Augmented X-solver to display, not only digit-doubles but triples along the diagonals, as well as any removables they reveal.
+Shown whenever displaying digit-doubles [d-key] or aligned-digits [a-key].

+**ver 1.1.2 -- 16aug2023**
+* Removed most automatic flushes so updates & reloads are less confusing.
+* Added automatic flush after digit assertion, for more intuitive results.
+* Corrected a coding error that caused KeyCell aborts.
+* Naked Pairs/Triples/Quads now display Cyan removable digits, if any.
+* Improved messages & effectiveness of KeyCell search.

 **ver 1.1.1 -- 30jul2023**
 * Aligned Box Digit Doubles view (pointing-pairs) now includes aligned box digit triples (pointing-triples), and can be toggled on or off with the a-key.
 * Improved console output for consistent x-Cycles.
 * Minor change in f-key action.

 **ver 1.1.0 -- 26jul2023**
 * Fixed HiddenTriples error in ASUDX (lsudx).
 * Improved Hidden Quads/Triples/Pairs to distinguish between row/col/box views.
 * Now display boxPairs/boxTriples that were previously suppressed (to reduce clutter).

 **ver 1.0.9 -- 22jul2023**
 * Deleting removable candidates while viewing Linked-Pairs now works as expected.

 **ver 1.0.8 -- 19jul2023**
 * Minor color changes for greater uniformity.
 * Fixed X-Cycle logic for Sudoku-X (lsudx).
 * Removed some unused code.